resin-studio/ballistic/README.md

 Bayesian regression synthesis

 ## TODO
-- comment out everything except direct, see if it can synthesize addition.
+- see if expressions over plates are propagated properly.
+    - might need to convert output col to output matrix.

 ## notice
 - the relation between inputs and outputs is connected via smt constraints and terms